Haiwen Wang

 haiwen-wang-bio-pic

-Senior Principal Education Researcher and Evaluation Methods Lead
+Senior Principal Education Researcher and Evaluation Methods Lead, SRI Education

-Haiwen Wang, PhD, has expertise in quantitative research methods and extensive experience leading the design and execution of randomized control trials and quasi-experimental design studies for evaluations of teaching quality, school reform, STEM and digital learning programs.
-Her research interest also includes understanding moderating and mediating factors to program impact.
+Haiwen Wang, PhD, has expertise in quantitative research methods and extensive experience leading the design and execution of randomized controlled trials (RCTs) and quasi-experimental designs (QEDs) for evaluations of programs in the fields of digital learning; science, technology, engineering, and math (STEM); teacher professional training; multilingual learner education; social and emotional learning (SEL); student writing; and school reform.
+Her research interests also include understanding moderating and mediating factors to program impact.

 Before joining SRI, Wang worked for the National Center for Research on Evaluation, Standards, and Student Testing (CRESST) at the University of California, Los Angeles.
 There, she participated in a series of studies evaluating different aspects of standard-based performance assessments and how different instructional interventions affect student performance on these assessments.
 Her previous work also includes evaluating the impact of grade retention and ability grouping/academic tracking on student achievement.

-Wang has published extensively in peer-reviewed journals, such as AERJ, AERA Open, Science Education, Journal of Research in Science Teaching, and Educational Assessment, as well as numerous presentations at SREE and AERA.
+Wang has published extensively in peer-reviewed journals, such as the American Educational Research Journal, AERA Open, Science Education, Journal of Research in Science Teaching, and Educational Assessment.
+She has also delivered numerous presentations at the Society for Research on Educational Effectiveness and American Educational Research Association conferences.

 Wang received her PhD and MA in quantitative research methods in education from the University of California, Los Angeles, and her BA in English from Tianjin University in China.